dcheung11/4NL3-project/bundle/pages/evaluation.md

 For each dataset, the model is initialized and trained from scratch.

-The scoring metric used is the [accuracy score](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.accuracy_score.html).
+The scoring metrics used are F1 and the [accuracy score](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.accuracy_score.html).